 Expansion of the program will eventually bring additional groups to Carver, Hennepin, Le Sueur, McLeod, Scott, Sibley and Wright counties on a variety of days of the week, times and locations.

 The meetings are free of charge and open to all adults.
 To register, learn more or for information about serving as a group facilitator, or making a financial gift, visit www.goodgriefnetwork.com or call Sue DeGolier at 952-442-2191, ext.
 35594.
-Registration is requested by not required.
+Registration is requested but not required.

 Save the date